-The success of a PPC campaign relies on being able to use the requisite platform properly.
+The success of your PPC agency relies on being able to use the requisite platform properly.
 Errors that are easy to make can end up being very costly and affect the long term performance of your account.
 In this article, I want to cover some common mistakes and offer some industry tips on how to avoid them.

 Not Having Specific Goals